We may earn revenue from the products available on this page and participate in affiliate programs.

 The Blizzard offers serious protection against scuffs and scratches when it comes to hardwood floors.
 It features Miele’s parquet floor-head, which has delicate bristles and a double-swivel neck for hard-to-reach areas, plus rubberized wheels that glide across the floor.

-It’s quiet enough that I first wondered if it was actually working correctly (it was), and powerful suction reduces time spent vacuuming the same spot over and over again.
+It’s quiet enough that our tester first wondered if it was actually working correctly (it was), and powerful suction reduces time spent vacuuming the same spot over and over again.
 With a telescopic wand, a cord that self-retracts, and the ability to store the floor-head and tube upright instead of laying them on the floor, it was a joy to use.
 There are four suction speeds for different flooring types, plus an additional vacuum head designed for low- and medium-pile carpeting.
 While it is 19 pounds, those well-made wheels help offset the weight.
 It’s bagless for convenience but also has a powerful HEPA filter for a cleaner, ahem, cleaning experience.

-Bluefeel Montanc Rechargeable Mini Vacuum Domino
+Best Handheld: Bluefeel Montanc Rechargeable Mini Vacuum

 Type: Cordless stick | Weight: 1.2 pounds | Accessories: One detail attachment and two extenders take it from a handheld to a longer stick vacuum | HEPA filter: Yes